 All areas of the UK are measured in terms of ‘water hardness‘.
 This refers to the level of dissolved calcium and magnesium compounds found in the water, which directly contributes toward a build-up of limescale.

-If you’re based in a ‘hard water area’ such as Norwich or Bristol, then there’s a good chance limescale will build up on your heat exchanger.
+If you’re based in a ‘hard water area’ such as Norwich or Bristol, then there’s a good chance limescale will build up on your heat exchanger as one of a few combi boiler problems that can occasionally occur.

 To prevent this, you need to keep an eye on your boiler’s performance.
 You might notice a distinctive ‘kettling’ or ‘whistling’ noise coming from the boiler.
 This happens because of steam bubbles expanding from from the raised temperature, which occurs from limescale spots forming on the heat exchanger.